CHAPTER ONE

 For those reading, I should mention that we must remember Ukraine is under attack from a terrorist state and that I have to censor some of my writing.
 There are certain photos I cannot share or events I cannot mention at the moment.
 However, tonight as we wandered around the main square, Dmytro asked how I felt about being here, had it lived up to expectations?
 I said it had, that it was a grander city than I expected, more open and that I felt safe walking around - then we laughed as we realised what I'd just said.
 Yes, even though there was an 'Air Alert' alarm on my phone, somehow I felt safer here than in many cities.

 We also resolved some questions around photos we brought with us which had comments on the back in Ukrainian.
 There were a lot of dots joined.
-A good start and we agree we would further investigate the archives to try and fill in further gaps, especially what had happened to Dmytro's grandfather - the man he was named after.
+A good start and we agreed we would further investigate the archives to try and discover what had happened to Dmytro's grandfather - the man he was named after.

 Next day there was a festival in the square and there were many dressed in traditional costumes, embroidered shirts and blouses and flowers in the hair.
 We listened to a wonderful choir with a host of bandora players (a bandora is a traditional Ukrainian instrument).

-He had just finished wiping his tears when a young man thrust a large microphone towards him and chatted in Ukrainian.
-When we explained we spoke English, he immediately changed to English himself.
+Dmytro had just finished wiping his tears when a young man thrust a large microphone towards him and chatted in Ukrainian.
+When we replied in English, he immediately changed to English himself.
 He was from a TV company and could he interview us about the festival?
 We agreed.
 Next thing we were standing in front of a camera and microphone.

 - Where were we from?